mesosphere/marathon/docs/docs/rest-api.md

     <tr>
       <td><code>wipe</code></td>
       <td><code>boolean</code></td>
-      <td>If <code>wipe=true</code> is specified and the app uses local persistent volumes, associated dynamic reservations will be unreserved, and persistent volumes will be destroyed.
+      <td>If <code>wipe=true</code> is specified and the app uses local persistent volumes, associated dynamic reservations will be unreserved and persistent volumes will be destroyed.
 Only possible if <code>scale=false</code> or not specified.
         Default: <code>false</code>.</td>
     </tr>
   </tbody>